ibressler/libcfp/README.txt

 This library is released under the GNU Lesser General Public License (LGPL).
 For further information see LICENSE.txt

-Initially, it was written by Ingo Bressler (ingo {at} cs . tu-berlin . de) at the Stranski-Laboratory for Physical and Theoretical Chemistry of the Technische Universität Berlin.
+It was written by Ingo Bressler (libcfp at ingobressler.net) at the Stranski-Laboratory for Physical and Theoretical Chemistry of the Technische Universität Berlin.
 Postal address: